-People who need support are referred to food banks by doctors, social workers or Citizens Advice and receive a voucher they can use exchange for three days’ worth of emergency food at a local food bankfood bank centre.
+People who need support are referred to food banks by doctors, social workers or Citizens Advice and receive a voucher they can exchange for three days’ worth of emergency food at a local food bank.
 Before being referred they will be asked about their needs, their income and how many people they are supporting – so advisers know if they should be referred for enough food to feed a family.

 Not all food banks require a voucher but most do only help people who have been referred.
 The idea that lots of people go to food banks for free groceries is a myth – many users report shame and stigma around needing food aid and most people only seek a referral after having no income for at least a month, according to Turn2us.

 A voucher is exchanged for an emergency food parcel typically containing at least three days’ worth of food.
 If someone needs to use a food bank, they will normally need to seek another referral.

 When they go to collect their food they will often be offered a cup of tea and a chat to see if there is any other help they may need.
 Food banks exist to meet the immediate need for food but many volunteers try to connect people in need with other support services.